grayson-palmer/niv-mizzets-closet/README.md

  - SASS
  - Scryfall API ( https://scryfall.com/docs/api )

+## Brief
+ The purpose of this application is to create a search database of Magic the Gathering cards with an emphasis on the card artwork.
+When a card is selected, the cards that have artwork by the same artist will populate on the right hand side.
+Users can favorite individual cards, and view the most recent price they are selling for on the market.
+All data is coming from the Scryfall API which has pricing updates every 24 hours.

 ### Learning Goals
  - Gain a better understanding of React/Redux/Router fundamentals and push what I know
  - Work with a public and more robust API structure